 Who can I contact for more information?

-Your https://www.library.unisa.edu.au/teaching-staff/your-library-team/ can assist with questions about open access and choosing the right place to publish your research outputs.
-You can also email or phone the Research Outputs Repository for specific queries regarding accepted manuscripts, and publisher embargoes.
+Contact Ask the Library, they can assist with questions about open access and choosing the right place to publish your research outputs.
+You can also email or phone the Research Outputs Repository on x25119 for specific queries regarding accepted manuscripts, and publisher embargoes.

-The Repository Services team will ensure copyright compliance.
-Publisher conditions are not static and by having pre-prints/accepted manuscripts in the repository Library staff can manage access to publications for researchers to ensure copyright and licensing is managed.
+The Library will ensure copyright compliance.
+Publisher conditions are not static and by having accepted manuscripts in the Repository, Library staff can manage access to outputs for researchers to ensure copyright and licensing is managed.

 Where a paper is made open access by the copyright holder then it is available to anyone in the world, through the Research Outputs Repository and any other search engines that harvest the Repository, such as Trove and soon to be Google Scholar.
 However if the copyright holder, for example the publisher restricts access then we abide by that.